 Whether you’re in a leadership position or not, it’s critical to set a good example for the people around you.
 If you demonstrate positive behavior, others will be more encouraged to do the same.

-3. Be respectful during conflict
+3. Be respectful during conflicts

-Having integrity means you stand up for your ideas opinions, but it also means you avoid speaking negatively of others or using unprofessional language.
+Having integrity means you stand up for your ideas and opinions, but it also means you avoid speaking negatively of others or using unprofessional language.
 When you disagree with someone, take time to consider their point of view and respond respectfully.